carrotquest/ios-sdk/README.md

 ## User authorization

 In case your application has user authorization, you might want to send user id to Dashly.
-There are two ways of authorization.
+There are two ways of authorization: send userAuthKey directly, send hash generated at your backend.

-1. Send userAuthKey directly
-2. Send hash generated at your backend

 1. Send userAuthKey directly